Duplicate Content Filtered Out of Search Results

 8. Copyright infringement

-When someone duplicates the content on your site, it may cause your pages to be filtered out of search results.
+When someone copies the content on your site, it may cause your pages to be filtered out of search results (I haven’t seen this actually happen and wonder if it might not.)
 A site like copyscape may help you find some of these pages.
 Searching for unique strings of text on your pages, in quotation marks, may help uncover others.

 9. Use of the same or very similar pages on different subdomains or different country top level domains (TLDs)